donovanmagryta/ESP8266-LED-API/README.md

 ![](driver2.gif)

 ## 4. Install Firmware
 Open up UPyCraft and select board-->esp8266, select active USB port, and click burn firmware.
-Set flash erase-->on, custom firmware-->select your micropython.bin file you downloaded earlier and hit "flash".
+Set flash erase-->on, custom firmware-->select your **micropython.bin** file you downloaded earlier and hit "flash".

 ![](burn.gif)

 ## 5. Install the Script
-In a text editor or in UPyScraft, open up *connectWiFI.py* and input your WiFi hotspot credentials and in *main.py* enter your web hosting URL for led.php and hit save.
+In a text editor or in UPyScraft, open up **connectWiFi.py** and input your WiFi hotspot credentials and in **main.py** enter your web hosting URL for led.php and hit save.
 Download these files to the board's filesystem.

 ![](code.gif)